The last word in flight-sim joysticks, if you can deal with the price.

 All the buttons feel extremely sturdy and each hat switch has a different texture on the top to help you select the right one without looking at your hand.
 Extremely useful when in VR or concentrating on something else.

 The joystick uses 16-bit ‘Hall Effect’ magnetic sensors for movement, which means it’s incredibly accurate and in theory shouldn’t get less accurate over time.
-There is a dial on the base of the joystick that lets you adjust the stiffness as well.

 The throttle unit is mounted on a sturdy base, which also has holes for attaching it to things.
 The throttle itself is divided up into two parts.
 Which can be used for controlling things like thrust in left or right engines or locked together if you aren’t doing anything that complex.